• Home

 No matter how well-established a software brand is, hiccups are always around the corner—if not with the app itself, then perhaps with someone having trouble adopting the new tool.
 When this happens, it's better to have an experienced human on the other side to guide you through the trenches back into productivity bliss.

-In this category, Pipedrive is in a much better position: live chat is available 24/7 for all paid plans.
-You can open a chat window and talk it out with one of their representatives, no matter if trouble strikes at 2 p.m. or 2 a.m.
+In this category, Pipedrive is in a better position: live chat is available 24/7 for customers on Power plan and above (that's the one just below the top-most one, for reference).
+You can open a chat window or pick up the phone and talk it out with one of their representatives, no matter if trouble strikes at 2 p.m. or 2 a.m.

 Zoho isn't as good here.
 It offers two tiers of customer support across email, chat, calls, and self-service: